keithalewis/winsock/README.md

 The `socket` class provides type safe member functions for basic socket functions:
 `bind`, `accept`, `listen`, `connect`, `send`, `recv`, `sendto`, and `recvfrom`.
-The constructor requires the address family to be either `AF::INET` or `AF::INET6` and has two required arguments for the socket type (`SOCK`) and protocol (`IPPROTO`).
+The constructor requires the address family (`AF`) to be specified as the template parameter` and has two required arguments for the socket type (`SOCK`) and protocol (`IPPROTO`).
 The class also implements `operator ::SOCKET()` so a `socket` can be used in any function having a Windows `SOCKET` argument.